wittawasw/relisa/README.md

 ### Deploy release

 All you have to do is `MIX_ENV=prod mix relisa.deploy` and relax.
 Relisa will run any hooks before deploying, package up your release, transport it to each of the `targets` specified in your configuration, and start the application.

+Note that you need to do this step on the same arch as your target.
+We use Vagrant to make this a snap.

 ![deploy](https://cloud.githubusercontent.com/assets/1015847/8770266/03884570-2e63-11e5-9544-24b0120da58b.png)